What are Navpods?

 Navpods are another way to direct users to content.
 Navpods can be used to draw attention to events, resources or products.
 Navpods allow you to show relationships between related content pages.
 Navpods allow people to move quickly or take action at any point while reading through the content of a given page.
 Use them to:

-- provide your user the opportunity to take action such as join ALA, register for an event, apply for an opportunity, send an action alert, etc.
+- Make calls to action: Donate, join ALA, register for an event, apply for an opportunity, etc.

 Step 1: Create (or Procure) an Image